johnsanterre/DataScience/topic_001.md

 4. Its not too early to start thinking about topic for final project.(https://archive.ics.uci.edu/ml/index.php)
 5. This class starts slow then builds in speed.
 6. You are strongly encouraged to collaborate on homeowork, but please make note of it on your submission.
+7. __Office hours are for primary Homework Discussion__

+# Class Structure
 Class 1: Orintation
-Class 2: Lab
+Class 2: Lab(group work)
 Class 3: Machine Learning on Iris
 Class 4: Review homework 1-3
-Class 5:
+Class 5: Free
-Class 6:
+Class 6: Mini-exam prep/ML Wine
 Class 7: Prepare for Exam
-Class 8:
+Class 8: Free
 Class 9: Work in teams on final project
 Class 10: Present final projects